Super Bowl XLVIII halftime show: Development

 The halftime show was produced by Ricky Kirshner and directed by Hamish Hamilton.
 Mars and his eight-piece band, The Hooligans, were dressed in clothes custom created by Saint Laurent by Hedi Slimane.
 Prince, Michael Jackson and James Brown used the same style in clothes; Mars worked a retro gold lame jacket paired with a white shirt, black trousers and a matching skinny tie.
 Mars made history at the Super Bowl XLVIII Halftime Show as the youngest artist ever to serve as the sole NFL Super Bowl Halftime headliner.
 He opened the show with a drum solo on a kit designed to honor his late mother, Bernadette Hernandez.
 The artwork was modeled after Mars' arm tattoo dedicated to his mother.
 During his performance of "Just the Way You Are" he was standing midfield, backed by the biggest firework display in NFL Super Bowl history.

-Montreal-based firm PixMob provided audience lighting effects during the show: "video ski hats" with LEDs and an infrared receiver were distributed to attendees of the game.
+Montreal, Canada-based firm PixMob provided audience lighting effects during the show: "video ski hats" with LEDs and an infrared receiver were distributed to attendees of the game.
 Lighting cues were sent to the hats using infrared signals from around the stadium, transforming the audience into "pixels" of a giant "screen".

 Starting with this halftime show, the halftime show logo does not appear in the introduction.
 As well, the opening was changed to "The National Football League welcomes you to the (sponsor) Super Bowl (Numeral) Halftime Show".